bracesoftware/bcplusplus/README.md

 void func() {}
 ```

+### `static`
+These don't work anymore (since BC++ generates one big output file) because I didn't bother to do anything about it since I never use it.

 ### File inclusion
 Now it is Go like, but this applies only to your files, you can keep `#include <iostream>`, etc.
 ```